licarpen/aws-developer/README.md

   * no custom implmentation
   * ONLY HELPS WITH AUTHENTICATION (no authorization)
   * you need to implement authorization in the backend (google, etc)

+* "Cognito User Pools" : After successfully authenticating a user, Amazon Cognito issues JSON web tokens (JWT) that you can use to secure and authorize access to your own APIs, or exchange for AWS credentials.

+* "API Gateway" - If you are processing tokens server-side and using other programming languages not supported in AWS it may be a good choice other than that go with a service already providing the functionality

+* "Cognito Identity Pools" - A way to authorize your users to use the various AWS services vs authorization in your application

+* "Cognito Sync" - You can use it to synchronize user profile data across mobile devices and the web without requiring your own backend

 ### AWS Cognito
 * used when we want to give users an identity so that they can interact with our application